 The Plan's investments are reported at fair value.
 The fair value of common stocks and mutual funds is based on quoted market prices on the last day of the plan year.
-The fair value of participation units in collective trust funds is based on quoted redemption values on the last day of the plan year, except the Putnam Stable Value Fund (the SVF), for which the fair value is determined as described in the following paragraph.
+The fair value of participation units in collective trust funds is based on quoted redemption values on the last day of the plan year, except the Putnam Stable Value Fund ("the SVF"), for which the fair value is determined as described in the following paragraph.

-Stable value fund: The Plan's investment in the SVF, a collective trust with Putnam Investment Management, Inc., is accounted for in accordance with the Accounting Standards Codification (ASC) Topic 962, Plan Accounting - Defined Contribution Pension Plans.
+Stable Value Fund: The Plan's investment in the SVF, a collective trust with Putnam Investment Management, Inc., is accounted for in accordance with the Accounting Standards Codification (ASC) Topic 962, Plan Accounting - Defined Contribution Pension Plans.
 The Topic requires such stable value funds held by a defined contribution plan to be reported at fair value, with an adjustment to contract value in the statement of net assets available for benefits because the contract value of these contracts is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-The fair value, including direct and indirect interests in fully benefit responsive contracts, as reported in the audited financial statements of the fund (level 2 inputs).
-The fund invests primarily in guaranteed and security-backed investment contracts with life insurance companies, banks, and other financial institutions, with the objective of providing a fixed income yield with minimal market-related risk.
-The fund provides for daily redemptions by the Plan at reported net asset value per share, with no advance notice requirements.
-Withdrawals influenced by company-initiated events, such as in connection with the sale of a business, may result in a distribution at other than contract value; however, no such events have occurred as of December 31, 2012 and 2011.
+The fair value of participation units in the SVF is based upon the net asset value of such fund, after adjustments, to reflect all fund investments at fair value, including direct and indirect interests in fully benefit responsive contracts, as reported in the audited financial statements of the fund (level 2 inputs).
+The SVF invests primarily in guaranteed and security-backed investment contracts with life insurance companies, banks, and other financial institutions, with the objective of providing a fixed income yield with minimal market-related risk.
+The SVF provides for daily redemptions by the Plan at reported net asset value per share, with no advance notice requirements.
+Withdrawals influenced by company-initiated events, such as in connection with the sale of a business, may result in a distribution at other than contract value; however, no such events have occurred as of December 31, 2013 and 2012.
 There are no reserves against the contract value for credit risk of contract issues or otherwise.
-The fair value of the SVF exceeded its contract value by \$1,670,621 and \$1,606,198 at December 31, 2012 and 2011, respectively.
+The fair value of the SVF exceeded its contract value by \$831,708 and \$1,670,621 at December 31, 2013 and 2012, respectively.